 Many people search for financing options when they are running short of cash to see them through to their next pay date.
 Whether it is a broken car that is needed for work or a faulty appliance, we all have our own small cash emergency that catch us unprepared.
 Payday loans are designed to plug these short term financial holes in people's budgets and see them through to their next pay day.

 A payday loan is a form of short-term finance which is usually paid back on your next payday in full.
+They can be accessed via a direct lender or a payday loan broker.
 They usually tend to be for smaller amounts compared to more traditional ways of borrowing and are designed to cover financial emergencies quickly and repaid in full on the day the borrower gets paid.

 There isn't a huge difference between payday loans and short term loans.
 They are very similar financial products designed to plug unexpected financial emergencies.
 The main difference is that usually payday loans are let for a shorter amount of time compared to short term loans.
 It's rare to see a payday loan for more than a month or two, but there are often short term solutions with repayment terms for a year or two.